denismurphy/code2llm/README.md

 # Code2LLM

-Code2LLM is a bash script that captures both the structure and content of your code so it can be processed by LLM
+Code2LLM is a bash script designed to capture both the structure and content of your code into a single file for processing by an LLM.

 ## Features